harmony-one/x/progress/sun-hyuk-ahn.md

+2023-10-22 Sun: Measured latencies for Google.
+Can test out the latencies [here](https://yuriy.x.country/).

+2023-10-19 Thu: Continued working on calculating individual latencies for the API to use.
+Tested Azure, Google, and began to a look at Play.ht.

 2023-10-18 Wed: Calculated end to end and user perceived latencies for sam.x.country.
 This [document](https://www.notion.so/harmonyone/API-Percentage-b44ce9c347f5474fb0f0a36c02dc6e55?pvs=4) contains detailed information.
 Started learning Xcode in order to benchmark and make improvements to ths X iOS application.

 2023-10-17 Tue: Benchmarked latencies for various speech to text API.
 Deepgram [outperforms](https://www.notion.so/harmonyone/API-Benchmark-f3bee005a3aa4e4eb302ad02647a3d8b?pvs=4) others by far.
 Fixed ElevenLabs issue "webapp" was having.
 Had a meeting with Ivan to prioritize tasks, we will work on benchmarking latency percentage for the end-to-end flow.